signed/talk-contract-tests/notes/questions.md

-Whats the difference between a Consumer and a Producere
+Whats the difference between a Consumer and a Producer

+How to switch out the code highlighter theme